Abhishek-nimbalkar/Drone-Automation/README.md

 - **Docker** (optional, if using containerization)

 ## Note on Database Choice
-Although the assignment specified the use of MongoDB, I chose to implement the backend services using PostgreSQL with Prisma ORM.
-Here are the reasons for this choice:
+Although the initial specification suggested the use of MongoDB, I chose to implement the backend services using PostgreSQL with Prisma ORM for the following reasons:

 1. **Relational Data Modeling**: The problem statement involved managing complex relationships between users, drones, missions, and sites.
 PostgreSQL, being a relational database, is well-suited for handling such data relationships efficiently and with strong data integrity through foreign keys and constraints.